 How To Create Function In Mysql Example

-Summary: in this tutorial, you will learn how to create stored functions using the CREATE FUNCTION
+Summary: in this tutorial, you will learn how to create stored functions using the CREATE FUNCTION statement.

 A stored function is a special kind stored program that returns a single value.
 Typically, you use stored functions to encapsulate common formulas or business rules that are reusable among SQL statements or stored programs.